stanford-ssi/SSI_RTOS/README.md

 }
 ```
 ## MsgBuffers and StrBuffers
 MsgBuffers are a queue used to send information between tasks.
 A task can send an object to the buffer, while another task can wait to receive an object from that buffer.
-The receive call can be either blocking or non-blocking.
+The receive call can be either blocking or non-blocking -- in blocking mode, our RTOS scheduler will sleep the waiting thread and pre-empt back to it only when there is data ready to be popped from the buffer.
 Multiple tasks are allowed to send data to the message buffer, but only one task is allowed to receive from the message buffer.
 Task 1:
 ```C
 msgbuf.send(object, xGetTaskID());